vcasanov/Rural-Hospial-Closure-Risk-App/projectroadmap.md

 11. Code Flask page to enable user to input state and visualize hospital closures on a map
 12. Using the flask map, link closure data to the plotted points
 12. Use code to analyze dataset to help determine which variables factor into a hospital's closure.
-13. Separate variables on supposed impact to hospital closure.
+13. Separate variables on supposed impact to hospital closure to find a pattern in the rural hospitals' closures.
 14. Write documentation for final project and create short presentation about the project